VictorFernandezGit/res-train/README.md

 # Restaurant Training Portal

 ## Project Overview
-A full-stack monorepo for a restaurant training portal, featuring authentication, cocktail and wine management, and a custom liquor database with integration to TheCocktailDB.
+A full-stack monorepo for a restaurant training portal, featuring authentication, cocktail and wine management, and a custom liquor database with integration.

 ---